Question 1: Answer in one word or one line.

 Answer: There are of three types of nephridia in the earthworm, viz. septal nephridia, integumentary nephridia and pharyngeal nephridia.

 (a) Prostomium and peristomium

 Answer: Prostomium is the frontmost part of the earthworm.
 This is not called a true segment as it doesn’t contain typical organs of an annelida.
-Peristomium is from where the true segment of the earthworm body starts.
+The true segment of the earthworm’s body begins from the peristomium.

 (b) Septal nephridium and pharyngeal nephridium

-Answer: Red Blood Cells And White Blood Cells are the cellular components of the blood.
+Answer: Red Blood Cells and White Blood Cells.

 (c) Ciliated epithelium:

-(a) Simple Epithelium: Simple epithelium is composed of a single layer of cells and functions as a lining for body cavities, ducts, and tubes.
+Simple Epithelium: The simple epithelium is composed of a single layer of cells.
+It is present in the lining of body cavities, ducts and tubes.

-(a) Squamous: The squamous epithelium is made of a single thin layer of flattened cells with irregular boundaries.
-They are found in the walls of blood vessels and air sacs of lungs and are involved in a functions like forming a diffusion boundary.
+Squamous Epithelium: The squamous epithelium is made up of flattened cells with irregular boundaries.
+Squamous epithelium is present in the walls of blood vessels and air sacs of lungs.
+They form a diffusion boundary.

 (a) Simple epithelium and compound epithelium